 EDAE 285 Practicum and Seminar 1: Observation and Reflection in Professional Practice (4) Field based practicum with a weekly seminar to explore topics introduced in EDUC 115, 230, 240, and 245 and their relationship to the operation of schools.
 Emphasis includes skills of observation, techniques of reflection, and learning how to become a professional practitioner.
 Field placements are in local 7-12 classrooms and focus on education at that setting.
 Preq. admission to teacher education and EDUC 115; preq./coreq.
-EDUC 230, 240, and 245; \$ Ed
+EDUC 230, 240, and 245; minimum 42 field experience hours, 10 lab; \$ Ed